Ares-Developers/Ares-docs/new/superweapons.rst

 + :value:`None`: The AI will not use this super weapon and it cannot auto-fire.
 + :value:`LightningStorm`: Targets offensively, but waits until a currently striking Lightning Storm subsides.
+Supports map action 135.
 + :value:`Nuke`: Targets offensively, or strikes the waypoint set by map triggers.
+Supports map action 135.
 + :value:`PsychicDominator`: Targets the largest group of enemy units.
+Supports map action 135.
 + :value:`GeneticMutator`: Targets the largest group of enemy infantry (in a 3x3 area).
+Supports map action 135.
 + :value:`ParaDrop`: Targets the least defended cell near the enemy base.
+  Supports map action 135.
 + :value:`ForceShield`: Targets the position an enemy super weapon is about to hit to protect against it.
+Supports map action 140.
 + :value:`NoTarget`: This super weapon doesn't need any valid coordinates to strike.
 You can use this for map-wide super weapons.
 + :value:`Offensive`: Targets offensively, without any special handling like